mlhill35/multi-omics_BGC_analysis/README.md

 ### Features

-- **Gene Cluster Identification**: Utilizes RAST annotation integrated within a shell script for genome mining, and tBLASTn to identify BGCs based on protein sequences from UniProt.
+- **Gene Cluster Identification**: Utilizes RAST annotation and tBLASTn to identify genetic elements and presence of BGCs.
 - **Data Visualization and Analysis**: Provides R scripts for visualizing gene distributions and relationships, aiding in the interpretation of complex genomic data.
 - **Mass Spectrometry Data Analysis**: R scripts analyze mass spectrometry data to identify potential metabolites related to BGCs, linking genomic data with biochemical outputs.
-- **Metabolite Correlation Representation**: Additional R scripts visualize the correlation between detected ions and identified gene clusters, facilitating a deeper understanding of metabolic pathways.

 ## Installation